tweag/haskell-training/README.md

 ## Haskell at work

-The course proposes a practical approach to Haskell.
-The course develops around the creation and evolution of a concrete project.
-It will contain some theory and a lot of practice.
-Certain parts of the project will be pre-developed, but the student will have to interact with what's provided and expand upon it.
+The course proposes a practical approach to Haskell, a statically typed purely functional programming language.
+The course develops around the creation and evolution of a concrete project, highlighting where Haskell can help us to create a safe and maintainable application.
+It will contain the necessary theory and a lot of practice.

-Some more advanced concepts will be introduced (e.g. type-level programming with Servant) but will not be examined in depth.
+The course will introduce some more advanced concepts (e.g. type-level programming with Servant) but it would focus mostly on the day-to-day aspects of the language, which allow a programmer to become productive sooner.

 Everything will be developed with the good practices of software engineering in mind.